 “From its four seasons on the CBS Network to its three-season run here at Paramount+, SEAL Team has built an incredible legacy that celebrates and honors the brave men and women who serve in the armed forces,” said Jeff Grossman, EVP, Content & Business Operations, Paramount Streaming.
 “Our thanks to David Boreanaz and the entire cast and crew for bringing this phenomenal and thought-provoking series to life.
 We look forward to celebrating their work and giving Team Bravo fans a fantastic final season.”

-“When we first heard the pitch for SEAL Team almost seven years ago, I was struck by the producers’ genuine passion to tell authentic stories that honored and celebrated the sacrifice of veterans and all those who serve our country,” CBS Studios president David Stapf said in a statement.
+“When we first heard the pitch for SEAL Team almost seven years ago, I was struck by the producers’ genuine passion to tell authentic stories that honored and celebrated the sacrifice of veterans and all those who serve our country,” added David Stapf, President, CBS Studios.
 “Since that first meeting, they have not wavered in that mission.
 The characters, storylines and cast performances have continued to be both nuanced and powerful.
 Thank you to David, Spencer, Chris, Mark and the entire cast and crew for their partnership, creative vision, and dedication.
 We are looking forward to an exciting and satisfying seventh and final season.”

 Best of Deadline